 Fact: Outsourcing IT tasks can actually be less expensive than hiring a new employee.
 Especially when you consider that the service frees up your current IT team to work on more strategic projects that can positively impact your bottom line.
 Most providers will also offer tiers of service, so it's possible to find one that works within your budget.

-Myth: The managed services provider will be too controlling.
+Myth: The MSP will be too controlling.

 Myth: IT services should be handled within the in-house IT team.